flutter/gallery/README.md

 which part to increment.
 The version number after the `+` should also be incremented.
 For example `1.2.3+010203` with a patch should become `1.2.4+010204`.

 Then, use the following workflows.
-It is strongly recommended to run a workflow using the staging/beta environment before deploying to production.
+It is strongly recommended to use the staging/beta environments when available, before deploying to production.

 - [Deploy to Play Store](https://github.com/flutter/gallery/actions/workflows/release_deploy_play_store.yml): Uses Fastlane to create a [beta](https://play.google.com/console/u/0/developers/7661132837216938445/app/4974617875198505129/tracks/open-testing) (freely available on the [Play Store](https://play.google.com/apps/testing/io.flutter.demo.gallery)), promote an existing beta to production, or publish straight to [production](https://play.google.com/console/u/0/developers/7661132837216938445/app/4974617875198505129/tracks/production) ([Play Store](https://play.google.com/store/apps/details?id=io.flutter.demo.gallery)).
   > **Note**
   > Once an .aab is released with a particular version number, it can't be replaced.
 The version number must be incremented again.
 - [Deploy to web](https://github.com/flutter/gallery/actions/workflows/release_deploy_web.yml): Deploys a web build to the Firebase-hosted [staging](https://gallery-flutter-staging.web.app) or [production](https://gallery.flutter.dev) site.
 - [Draft GitHub release](https://github.com/flutter/gallery/actions/workflows/release_draft_github_release.yml): Drafts a GitHub release, including automatically generated release notes and packaged builds for Android, macOS, Linux, and Windows.
+  > **Note**
+  > The release draft is private until published.
 Upon being published, the specified version tag will be created.

 For posterity, information about doing these things locally is available at [go/flutter-gallery-manual-deployment](http://go/flutter-gallery-manual-deployment).